RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Use-fields-in-your-requests.md

 - Separate the fields by commas.
 - Query by `properties` and/or `subproperties`.
 Write `subproperties` in the following format: `propertyname.subpropertyname`.
 - Familiarize yourself with the elements that get returned:
-	- 	The fields marked as â€ś**required**â€ť are always returned.
+	- 	The fields marked as **required** are always returned.
 	- 	If fields are not customized for a given level and the requested field is non null then the default fields will be returned.
 	- 	If fields are customized for a given level and the requested field is non null, the fields you requested will be returned.
 	- 	The rules above are applied at nested level as well.

-Letâ€™s look at an example to understand how the `fields` parameter can be used.
+Let's look at an example to understand how the `fields` parameter can be used.
 We will perform a `GET` request to the [`/projects/projectId`](../api/Public-API.v1-fv.html#/operations/GetProject) endpoint and we will consider that in our example the `projectId`= 101.

 #### 1. Fields consist of properties and subproperties.
 Here are some examples: